-Please be aware that the FOIA only provides for the release of pre-existing records and does not require the agency to do research for you, to analyze data, to answer written questions, or to create records to respond to a request.
-Further, there are statutory exemptions and exclusions (discussed in Section IX of this guide) that authorize the withholding of information of an appropriate sensitive nature.
-When the Commission does not disclose information to you, we will specify the reason, such as the exemption under which the particular record is being withheld.
-The Commission retains the discretion to disclose additional information if warranted.
+Please be aware that the FOIA only provides for the release of existing records and does not require the agency to conduct research for you, to analyze data, to answer written questions, or to create records to respond to a request.
+Further, there are statutory exemptions and exclusions (discussed in Section IX of this guide) that authorize the redaction or withholding of certain sensitive information.

 IV.
 Time for Response

 Under the FOIA, federal agencies are required to respond to a FOIA request within 20 working days, excluding Saturdays, Sundays, and legal holidays.
 This time period does not begin until (1) the request is received by the FOIA Requester Service Center; (2) the request reasonably describes the records sought; and (3) for requests where the fee is expected to exceed $25, no question remains about the payment of applicable fees (advance payment of fees might be required if the total amount is expected to exceed $250).
-The Commission is not required to send the documents that respond to your request by the last business day of the time period; the FOIA Requester Service Center will contact you in writing by e-mail or letter telling you of its decision and then send the documents to you within a reasonable time afterward.
+The Commission is not required to send the documents that respond to your request by the last business day of the time period; the FOIA Requester Service Center will contact you in writing by e-mail or letter telling you of the Commission’s decision and then send the releasable documents to you as promptly as possible.

-If we need further information from you, the time period for responding to your request until you provide the necessary information.
+If we need further information from you, the time period for responding to your request will be paused until you provide the necessary information.
 This procedure, known as “tolling,” can be used only once by the agency for the purpose of seeking additional information.
 The Commission may also toll, as many times as are necessary, the time period for responding to your request to clarify with you any issues regarding fee assessment (and in certain situations discussed in Section VII of this guide, may continue to toll the time period for response while awaiting assurance of payment or advance payment).
-In either case, once the agency receives your response to a request for information or clarification, the tolling period ends and the 20-working day response period restarts.
+In either case, once the agency receives your response to a request for information or clarification, the tolling period ends and the response period restarts.

-The Commission makes every effort to respond to FOIA requests as quickly as possible.
+The Commission makes every effort to respond to a FOIA request as quickly as possible.
 Most requests are processed on a first-in, first-out basis.
-In many cases, we are able to respond to FOIA requests within 20 working days.
-However, there may be instances where we cannot make an initial determination of the FOIA request within 20 working days.
-Under the FOIA, the Commission may extend the response time for an additional 10 working days when “unusual circumstances” (as defined by the Commission’s FOIA regulations) exist.
+In many cases, we are able to respond to a FOIA request within 20 working days.
+However, the Commission is allowed to extend the response time for an additional 10 working days when “unusual circumstances” (as defined by the Commission’s FOIA regulations) exist.
 These circumstances might arise if a request requires us to:

-(2) Search for, collect, and appropriately examine a voluminous amount of separate and distinct records that are demanded in a single request; or
+- Search for, collect, and appropriately review a voluminous amount of separate and distinct records that are sought in a single request; or

-The Commission assigns each incoming request with an individualized tracking number and provides that number to the requester.
-For any response that will take ten or more days to process, the Commission will send you a postcard indicating the request’s receipt date and its assigned tracking number.
 You may check on the status of your FOIA request, including the date on which the Commission received your request and an estimated date of completion, by contacting the FOIA Requester Service Center.

 V. FOIA Public Liaison

-If you have concerns about the service you have received following an initial response to a FOIA request, you may contact the Commission’s FOIA Public Liaison at the same address, telephone number and fax number as the FOIA Requester Service Center.
+If you have concerns about the service you have received following an initial response to a FOIA request, you may contact the Commission’s FOIA Public Liaison at the same email, address, telephone number, and fax number as the FOIA Requester Service Center.
 The FOIA Public Liaison is responsible for assisting in reducing delays, increasing transparency and understanding of the status of requests, and assisting in the resolution of any disputes.

 VI.
 Expedited Processing

 There is no initial fee to file a FOIA request.
-However, the FOIA provides that an agency is entitled to charge certain fees for processing a request depending on the particular category of FOIA requester you are.
+However, the FOIA provides that an agency is entitled to charge certain fees for processing a request depending on what type of FOIA requester you are.
 For purposes of determining fees only, the FOIA divides requesters into the following categories:

-(1) Commercial requesters may be charged fees for searching for records, “processing” the records (reviewing them to determine the possible applicability of FOIA exemptions), and photocopying them;
+- Commercial use requesters may be charged fees for searching for records, “processing” the records (reviewing them to determine the possible applicability of FOIA exemptions), and photocopying them;

-The Commission currently charges 25 cents per page for photocopying.
-Rates for searching for and processing records vary depending on whether the person handling the work is a managerial, professional, or clerical employee, or some combination of personnel.
+The Commission charges 25 cents per page for photocopying.
+Rates for searching for and processing records vary depending on whether the work is handled by a managerial, professional, or clerical employee, or some combination of personnel.
 These rates may be found in the table below, as well as in the Appendix to the Commission’s FOIA regulations.
 In all cases, if the total fee does not exceed a minimum amount, currently $10, the Commission will not charge any fee at all.

-You may include in your request letter a specific statement limiting the amount that you are willing to pay in fees.
-If you do not do so, we will assume that you are willing to pay up to $25.
+You may include in your FOIA request a specific statement limiting the amount that you are willing to pay in fees.
+If you do not specify a limit, we will assume that you are willing to pay up to $25.
 If we determine that the total fees will exceed $25, we will advise you of the estimated amount (with an explanation of which services you are being charged for) and offer you an opportunity to narrow your request in order to reduce the fees.
-If you continue to want all of the records involved, we will confirm your commitment to pay the estimated fees in writing, at which time your request will be considered received for processing.
+If you choose not to narrow your request, we will confirm your commitment to pay the estimated fees in writing, at which time your request will be considered received for processing.
 Be aware that you may be required to pay fees even if the search does not locate any responsive records or, if the records are located, the Commission determines that they are exempt from disclosure.